platformsh/platformsh-docs/src/configuration/routes/cache.md

 * cookies will bypass the cache;
 * responses with the `Cache-Control` header set to `Private`, `No-Cache`, or `No-Store` are not cached.

-The Platform.sh HTTP cache is an implementation of the Nginx HTTP cache.

 ## Basic usage

 The HTTP cache is enabled by default, however you may wish to override this behaviour.